marcadella/testScala/src/resources/notes/streams_readerWriter.md

 (remember to wrap them in a buffered implementation)

 FileReader/Writer uses a default encoding/decoding.
 To use different ones you have to use a Input/OutputStreamReader/Writer on a FileInput/OutputStream.

+### Debugging

+If all your data is not written, you probably have forgotten to close your OutputStream or writer!!
+Use the loan pattern!